 Simultaneously log into multiple Azure accounts and access your subscriptions and resources.
 Quickly add Azure and other services to your cloud and device applications.
 Configure, diagnose and debug apps both locally and remotely.
 Deploy using a wizard or via automated scripts.
 Use Visual Studio Team Services for Continuous Integration/Continuous Deployment (CI/CD) pipeline.

-Rapidly define a complete cloud topology using infrastructure as code
+Rapidly define a complete cloud topology using Azure Resource Management templates